Delivery Challan | What is Delivery Challan Under GST

 • Manufacturers of goods

-Delivery Challan Vs. Invoice
+Difference Between Delivery Challan & Invoice

 A GST invoice is issued when the supply of goods or services is made or when the supplier has received payment.